appblox-lab/js-curriculum/Conditional-Statement-if/if.md

 ### Challenge 1
 ```
-The given number is positive.
+The given number is positive or not?.
 ```
 ### Challenge 2
 ```